IBM/aspera-cli/README.md

 ## Quick Start

-### General setup
+### Installation
-First, install the gem and its dependencies, this requires Ruby v2.0+, and initialize a configuration file:
+First, install the gem and its dependencies, this requires Ruby v2.0+:

 ```bash
 $ gem install asperalm